cthing/xmlwriter/README.md

 heart of the `XmlWriter` class.

 ### Building
-The libray generates Java 11 bytecode.
-Therefore, a Java 11 or higher compiler must be used to build the library.
+The libray is compiled for Java 11.

 Gradle is used to build the library:
 ```
 ./gradlew build